robertdebock/ansible-playbook-vault-dynamic-secrets/README.md

 ## Overview

 This setup consists of:
-- 1 machine running Vault.
+- An instance running Vault.
-- 2 machine running MySQL.
+- An instance running MySQL.

 ## Requirements